-Class Participation: Class participation includes coming to class prepared, making thoughtful contributions in response to the readings, asking and answering questions, and presenting a general attitude of interest in the course content.
+Class Participation: You will be graded daily on class participation, which includes coming to class prepared, making thoughtful contributions in response to the readings, asking and answering questions, and presenting a general attitude of interest in the course content.
 Improvement in writing is a complex process that requires a great deal of practice and feedback from readers.
 Regular attendance is thus necessary for success in ENGL 1301.
 Students are expected to attend class regularly and to arrive on time.
 Excused absences include official university activities, military service, and/or religious holidays.
 Students must inform the instructor in writing at least one week in advance of an excused absence.
 It is your responsibility to conference with a peer to get this material or make an appointment to see me in person.
 If a student misses a graded activity because of an unexcused absence, that grade cannot be made up.

-Attendance: At The University of Texas at Arlington, taking attendance is not required.
-Rather, each faculty member is free to develop his or her own methods of evaluating students' academic performance, which includes establishing course-specific policies on attendance.
+Attendance: At The University of Texas at Arlington, taking attendance is not required but attendance is a critical indicator in student success.
+Each faculty member is free to develop his or her own methods of evaluating students' academic performance, which includes establishing course-specific policies on attendance.
 As the instructor of this section, I have established the following attendance policy: an Excused Absence is one for which you have contacted the instructor in advance to indicate you will miss class (and the instructor has approved the request).
 The instructor will not approve more than 3 Excused Absences in a semester.
 An Unexcused Absence is one for which you have not contacted the instructor for approval prior to your absence or if you are more than 20 minutes late to class.
 If you arrive late or are absent from class, you cannot make up an in-class assignment/grade unless your absence is Excused, and only then with specific approval from the instructor.
 Due dates are firm and not flexible with your absences.
 See the Late Assignments policy below.
+However, while UT Arlington does not require instructors to take attendance in their courses, the U.S. Department of Education requires that the University have a mechanism in place to mark when Federal Student Aid recipients "begin attendance in a course."
+UT Arlington instructors will report when students begin attendance in a course as part of the final grading process.
+Specifically, when assigning a student a grade of F, faculty report the last date a student attended their class based on evidence such as a test, participation in a class project or presentation, or an engagement online via Blackboard.
+This date is reported to the Department of Education for federal financial aid recipients.